 Dawn elaborates: "This means that maybe you forgo a towel bar and mount one on the back of the door.
 Go with built-in toilet paper holders and magazine racks.
 Even try to avoid decorative shelves.
 All of this takes away precious square footage."

-Create Open Feeling With Sky Mural
+Create Openness With a Sky Mural

 What could be more infinite than the sky?
 You can have the sky in your bathroom, but you don't need to install a skylight.